BlueCP/Moon-Rover/README.md

 Code for the Imperial College London moon rover project.

-## Project branches

-main - The branch containing the same version of the project as for the report.
-This version of the rover uses an adjustable radio sensor (61kHz and 89kHz) and an IR sensor.
+## Note on project version

-Hall - Created shortly before the live demonstration, this version uses a fixed 61kHz radio, an IR sensor, and a Hall effect (magnetic) sensor.
+The current main branch of the project was created between the time of report submission and the live demonstration.
+This version uses a fixed 61kHz radio, an IR sensor, and a Hall effect (magnetic) sensor.
 This was done because there were issues with adjusting the frequency of the radio (low selectivity), so this set of sensors was used to differentiate between minerals 1/2 and 3/4 better.

 ## Libraries used:
 - [Adafruit NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel)